NEET/JEE Coaching Scholarship

 Hence, the total possible outcomes = 144

-Number of good pens = number of favorable outcomes = 132
+The total number of good pens = number of favourable outcomes = 132

 Answer: